Carl Søyland: Background

 Carl Søyland was born in Bergen, Norway.
 He was the son of Tønnes James Søyland (1859–1917) and Kristiane Nilsen (1868–1953).
 Søyland grew up in Flekkefjord in Vest-Agder, Norway.
-He immigrated to the United States during 1919 at 25 years of age.
-In 1926, Søyland settled in Bay Ridge area of Brooklyn.
+He immigrated to the United States in 1919 at 25 years of age.
+In 1926, Søyland settled in the Bay Ridge area of Brooklyn.
 Søyland was the editor-in-chief of Nordisk Tidende from 1940 until his retirement in 1963.
 Founded in 1891, Nordisk Tidende (now Norwegian American Weekly) was a Norwegian language weekly newspaper published by the Norwegian News Company in Brooklyn, New York.